Kronstadt rebellion: Rebel activities

 Despite this setback, the rebels continued their passive stance and rejected the advice of the "military experts"—a euphemism used to designate the tsarist officers employed by the Soviets under the surveillance of the commissars—to attack various points of the continent rather than staying on the island.
 The ice around the base was not broken, the warships were not released and the defenses of Petrograd's entrances were not strengthened.
 Kozlovsky complained about the hostility of the sailors towards the officers, judging the timing of the insurrection as untimely.
 The rebels were convinced that the Bolshevik authorities would yield and negotiate the stated demands.

 In the few mainland places supporting the rebels, the Bolsheviks promptly suppressed revolt.
-In the capital, a delegation from the naval base was arrested trying to convince an icebreaker's crew to join the rebellion.
+In Moscow, a delegation from the naval base was arrested trying to convince an icebreaker's crew to join the rebellion.
 Most island delegates sent to the continent were arrested.
-Unable to spread the revolt and rejecting Soviet authorities demands to end the rebellion, the rebels adopted a defensive strategy of administrative reforms on the island and waiting for the spring thaw, which would increase their natural defenses against being detained.
+Unable to spread the revolt and rejecting Soviet authorities' demands to end the rebellion, the rebels adopted a defensive strategy of administrative reforms on the island and waiting for the spring thaw, which would increase their natural defenses against being detained.

-On March 4, as delegates returned from the mainland reporting that the Bolsheviks had suppressed the real character of the revolt and instead were spreading news of a White uprising in the naval base, the assembly approved the extension of the PRC and the delivery of weapons to citizens to maintain security in the city and free up soldiers and sailors for the defense of the island.
+On 4 March, as delegates returned from the mainland reporting that the Bolsheviks had suppressed the real character of the revolt and instead were spreading news of a White uprising in the naval base, the assembly approved the extension of the PRC and the delivery of weapons to citizens to maintain security in the city and free up soldiers and sailors for the defense of the island.

 At a tumultuous meeting of the Petrograd Soviet, despite resistance from rebel representatives, an approved resolution called for the end of the rebellion and the return of power to the local Kronstadt Soviet.
 Arriving late from Siberia via Moscow, Trotsky immediately issued an ultimatum demanding unconditional and immediate rebel surrender.
 Zinoviev's Petrograd Defense Committee airdropped a leaflet over Kronstadt accusing the rebellion of being orchestrated by the White Army, ordering their surrender, and threatening that those who resisted would be "shot like partridges".
 Petrograd also ordered the arrest of the rebels' relatives as hostages, a strategy formerly used by Trotsky during the civil war to secure the loyalty of the Red Army's ex-tsarist officers and demanded the release of Bolshevik officers detained in Kronstadt.
 Thus, to the rebel sailors, Trotsky and Zinoviev embodied the Bolshevik malevolence they were protesting.
 The rebels responded that their prisoners had full liberties and would not be released while Petrograd held families hostage.
 The hostage tactic also contributed to the failure of the sole attempt at mediation, as Kronstadt and Petrograd disagreed over the composition of a commission that could be sent to observe and mediate Kronstadt's conditions.